 They had different styles and subtle variations to give each one a unique feel.
 Indeed the initial aim of the artist was to offer a universal image of childhood.
 She wished to reflect youth of all cultures and races!

 Outfits were usually sold separately along with other accessories to create full looks.
 Patterns were also created to allow doll collectors to create their own clothes.

 Today Gotz Sasha dolls are more easily found in Europe than in America whereas vintage English Sasha tend to be more common in the US.
 No longer produced, the Sasha dolls are highly sought after by collectors.
 The Studio dolls, most of which were hand painted by Sasha herself, are of course the most expensive.
 Their prices can go up to 10k.
 The most difficult ones to find are the early Gotz ones produced between 1960 and 1969 along with the early Trendon ones made between 1967 and 1969.
 They are all one of a kind.

 The mass produced Trendon dolls shipped to American toy stores between 1969 and 1972 tend to still be in great shape, their prices vary between $500-1500.
-The dolls dating from the most profilic period of the Trendon factory, meaning1972 to 1986 are for a large amount repainted dolls.
-Because they were not initially hand painted and were often destroyed by their young owners, many collectors felt these dolls were in want to sprucing up.
+The dolls dating from the most profilic period of the Trendon factory, meaning 1972 to 1986 are for many "played with" dolls.
+In want of sprucing up, many were repainted.

 To this day, several seamstresses continue to create Sasha dolls garments ranging from casual daywear to elaborate almost couture outfits.